To run a riding establishment, where horses or ponies are hired out for riding or used for riding instruction, you need a licence from us.

 There's no public register but a list of current licensed riding establishments is available on request.

-The Royal College of Veterinary Surgeons website has come useful advice and guidance.
+The Royal College of Veterinary Surgeons website has some useful advice and guidance.

 The Chartered Institute of Environmental Health website offers information on health and safety in horse riding establishments and livery yards.